- The Gibberd Garden, Marsh Lane, Harlow, CM17 oNA.

-The Gibberd Garden is on Marsh Lane, which is a turning off Gilden Way, the B183 from Harlow to Sheering and Hatfield Heath.
+Marsh Lane is a turning off Gilden Way, on the B183 from Harlow to Sheering and Hatfield Heath.

 Take A414 towards Hertford.
 Go through three roundabouts and turn right at the fourth A1025 and B183 to Hatfield Heath, Brown sign).
 Continue straight through two more roundabouts, when you will come upon a quarter mile straight road (Gilden Way).
 At the end of this straight there is a brown sign on the left pointing left to Marsh Lane and the entrance to the Garden.

 Directions from M11 (J7A)